janastu/anthill19/pages/school.md

 > Apps for Work: Oppression and Opportunity - Pradyumna

-> 3D and stories: Uma
+> (i) walk thorough the challenges faced during the set-up of research culture, and (ii) also my journey from  government schools in small villages to IITs. - Uma

 > Blockchain and bitcoin - Emery